sepsis-omics/tutorials/docs/modules/galaxy/index.md

 - The history will now appear in your Current History pane, and the files are ready to use in Galaxy analyses.

+- *Note: if this history is not available in your version of Galaxy, please see the [following page](../data-dna/index.md) for links and information about uploading data.*

 ## Other ways to import data into Galaxy

 - Upload a file from your computer